nhiwentwest/EntityArea/README.md

 /enti create <name>
 ```

-When using the command above, replace <name> with the desired name of your entity.
-This custom name will be assigned to the area, making it easier to manage the entity later.
+Please note that when you name that area, the name will also be set for your entity's name.
+This is for easier management of entities within the area.

 Second, mark the first position (pos1) of the area by using:
 ```php